Real estate licenses,

 From state sources to your stack

-We do the hard work of researching, collecting, and normalizing license data so you can focus on building.
+We handle the collection and normalization so you can focus on building.

 Query by state, name, license number, or status.
-Get back normalized JSON with provenance metadata, source attribution, and consistent field names across every jurisdiction.
+Get back normalized JSON with consistent field names across every jurisdiction.
+One integration covers every live state and territory.

 - RESTful JSON API